 There are many different health insurance coverage plans out there, one type of these plans is the HRA.
 This plan has undergone some changes that went into effect in January 2020.
 As this option increases in popularity the IRS will likely require additional information from mandated ACA reporters for tax year 2020.

-An HRA or Health Reimbursement Arrangement is by definition,an employer-funded plan that reimburses employees for medical expenses and/or health insurance premiums.
+An ICHRA or Individual Coverage Health Reimbursement Arrangement is by definition, an employer-funded plan that reimburses employees for medical expenses and/or health insurance premiums.
 Because employers can claim a tax deduction for this type of plan, employees usually get their reimbursement free of taxes.

 An HRA is not an account, like a Health Savings Account (HSA), where employees can withdraw funds to pay medical expenses.
 The expense is accrued first and the employee is responsible, the reimbursement comes later.